AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 airxd.mask on Windows and Linux or airxd.mask_mac on MacOS) is found then the option "Use fast search" is shown on the Masks subentry for in each IMG tree entry; (if not "Fast search not installed" is displayed.)
+The AIRXD package is supplied with the distribution binaries, but if it needs to be built locally, instructions are provided here.

-This is supplied with the distribution binaries.
-To build this, download the code from the GitHub repository (https://github.com/AdvancedPhotonSource/AIRXD-ML-PUB).
+First,  download the code from the GitHub repository (https://github.com/AdvancedPhotonSource/AIRXD-ML-PUB).

 **On Windows and Linux:**